Ewing sarcoma (brief information)

 Tests before treatment begins

 Before treatment begins, further tests are needed in order to assess the condition of different organs.
-Therefore, the doctors will recommend an electrocardiography (ECG) as well as an ultrasound of the heart (echocardiography), a hearing test (audiometry), special diagnostics for determining kidney and lung functions as well as various blood tests.
+Therefore, the doctors will recommend an electrocardiography (ECG) as well as an ultrasound of the heart (echocardiography), a hearing test (by means of audiometry, BERA hearing test and otoacoustic emissions), special diagnostics for determining kidney and lung functions as well as various blood tests.
 Any changes occurring during the course of treatment can be assessed and managed better based on the results of those initial tests, which thus help to keep the risk of certain treatment-related side effects as low as possible.

 Good to know: Not all of the above-mentioned tests will be done for every single patient.
 On the other hand, additional tests not mentioned here may be required individually.
 Ask the doctor which diagnostics are necessary and why.